UniversalDependencies/docs/tokenization.md

 the writing system.
 For languages where word segmentation is simple and deterministic given white-space and punctuation (or where a standard segmentation algorithm can be assumed), only the words need to be represented in the treebank.
-For languages not using white-space at all, such as Chinese and Japanese, a complex word segmentation algorithm has to be employed, but there is no need to represent the basic character sequence in treebank since it is completely recoverable from the word representation.
+For languages not using white-space at all, such as Chinese and Japanese, a complex word segmentation algorithm has to be employed, but there is no need to represent the basic character sequence in the treebank since it is completely recoverable from the word representation.
 By contrast, in languages where there is a nondeterministic mapping between white-space delimited _tokens_ and syntactic _words_, we provide the option of including both tokens and words in the treebank using a two-level indexing scheme described in the <a href="format.html">CoNLL-U format</a> section.